scheinerman/Permutations.jl/README.md

 consider permutations of sets of the form `{1,2,3,...,n}` where `n` is a positive integer.

-A `Permutation` object is created from a one-dimensional array of integers containing each of the values `1` through `n` exactly once.
+A `Permutation` object is created from a one-dimensional arry of integers containing each of the values `1` through `n` exactly once.
 ```julia
 julia> a = [4,1,3,2,6,5];
 julia> p = Permutation(a)
 (1,4,2)(3)(5,6)
 ```
-Observe that the `Permutation` is printed in disjoint cycle format.
+Observe the `Permutation` is printed in disjoint cycle format.

 The number of elements in a `Permutation` is determined using the `length` function: